josecastillolema/mini-nfv/README.md

 NFVO Orquestrator
 - Templatized end-to-end Network Service deployment using decomposed VNFs
 - VNF placement policy – ensure efficient placement of VNFs
+- VNFs connected using an Service Function Chain (SFC) - described in a VNF Forwarding Graph Descriptor
 - Symmetrical and asymmetrical traffic from and to the VNF! (currently Tacker/OpenStack VIM driver only support asymmetrical unidirectional traffic)

 Mini-nfv supports: